2017 Conference Chairs

 Director of Atlanta Reconstructive Surgery and Limb Preservation Fellowship

 Allen Raphael, DPM attended the University of Richmond and completed his BS in Biology at Kennesaw State University.
 He received his doctorate at Temple University School of Podiatric Medicine.
 Dr Raphael completed a three-year surgical residency at the Atlanta Veterans Affairs Medical Center in Decatur, GA.
 His training focused on advanced diabetic limb salvage, medical and surgical management of the foot and ankle.
-Dr Raphael has lectured on advances in diabetic limb salvage and is committed to providing compassionate and comprehensive care to all patients.
+Dr Raphael has lectured internationally on advances in diabetic limb salvage and is committed to providing compassionate and comprehensive care to all patients.
 He is a native of Atlanta and a second-generation physician.
 He is currently the director of the Atlanta Reconstructive Surgery and Limb Preservation Fellowship program.

 Douglas H Richie, DPMClinical Associate Professor, Department of Biomechanics